UPDATE: A Research Guide on the South Asian Association for Regional Cooperation (SAARC)

 The Charter provides that the Heads of State or Government "shall meet once a year or more often as and when considered necessary by the member states" (Article III).
 However, the Summit has generally been convened at an interval of one and a half years or so.
 The 19th SAARC Summit was catalogued as a diplomatic conference to be held in Islamabad, Pakistan between 15–19 November 2016.
 Because of the terrorist attack in Uri, and succeeding increased diplomatic tensions, India boycotted the Summit alleging Pakistan's involvement in the attack.
-Subsequently, Bangladesh, Afghanistan, Bhutan, Sri Lanka and the Maldives also showed the reluctance of joining the Summit resulted in an indeterminate adjournment of the summit.
+Subsequently, Bangladesh, Afghanistan, Bhutan, Sri Lanka, and the Maldives also showed reluctance of joining the Summit resulting in an indeterminate adjournment of the summit.
+In the following years to date, no summit has been held which goes in contravention of Article III of the Charter.

-The next, i.e. Twentieth Summit of the Heads of State or Government, would be held at Colombo, Sri Lanka in 2020.
-Summit Declarations provide directives and mandate for regional co-operation.
+Summit Declarations provide directives and mandates for regional co-operation.
 Following are the past SAARC Summits: